astrooom/steam-game-cacher/README.md

 # Optional Slack Notifications

-If you want, you can configure Slack to notify if the script fails to a set channel.
+If you want, you can configure Slack to notify if the script errors.

 Check these environment variables in the .env